Asthma in adults: Creating an asthma action plan

 Manage asthma by staying organized.
 Here's help creating an adult asthma action plan.By Mayo Clinic Staff

 Maintaining good day-to-day asthma control is the key to keeping symptoms at bay and preventing asthma attacks.
-Having a written asthma action plan makes it easier for you to measure whether your asthma is under control — and it lets you know exactly what steps to take when it isn't.
-Using an asthma action plan is especially important if you have moderate to severe asthma or you've had a serious asthma attack in the past.
+Using a written asthma action plan makes it easier for you to measure whether your asthma is under control — and it lets you know exactly what steps to take when it isn't.
+An asthma action plan is especially important if you have moderate to severe asthma or you've had a serious asthma attack in the past.
 Here's how to get started.

 Creating your asthma action plan